Decoration, Maintenance & Repairs

 Betterment and improvements

-Using property management systems for repair management
+Using a property management system for repairs

 Preventing repair disputes